 Use a Geofence control to monitor when a dispatched mobile user arrives and departs from a location.
 Available with Premium.

 Description question: Select a text question that contains the name of the geofence.
+This will be used to label the geofence.

 Input type: Geofence locations can be defined by either an Address or Latitude/Longitude coordinates.